What size Infrared Heater do I need?

 The Infrared Heater Calculator has 4 “house types” to select from:

 - New Build

-Enter the size values into the “room length” and “room width” boxes, the room heating calculator assumes all ceiling heights to be 2.5 metres.
+Enter the size values into the “room length” and “room width” boxes, the infrared heater calculator assumes that all ceiling heights are 2.5 metres.

 Pre- 1950’s = 1200 watts/ 1.2 kW Heaters required = 2 No. IHP 640W panel heaters @ £273 = £546 (1280 watts)